sivaram-07/FFT-IP/simulation/readme.md

 # RTL SCHEMATIC
 ![image](https://github.com/sivaram-07/FFT-IP/assets/114935240/efda7e17-e2e6-475e-a417-7d5857c4924e)

-# The SignalTap Logic Analyzer Editor
+# The SignalTap Logic Analyzer
-allows us to debug the design in real-time and at high-speed while performing an analysis in the Quartus software.Using Signal Tap logic Analyzer, the outputs from the respective data output blocks can be captured and analysed.
+It allows us to debug the design in real-time and at high-speed while performing an analysis in the Quartus software.Using Signal Tap logic Analyzer, the outputs from the respective data output blocks can be captured and analysed.
 The output as viewed from the signal tap analyser is given below\